galenddavis/High-Altitude-Agriculture/README.md

 * Monitor oxygen levels that will decline and grow based on the amount of crops.

 # Technologies and Libraries

-This game will largely be built in vanilla JS along with HTML Canvas and CSS to provide the visuals.
+* JavaScript, HTML, CSS, Sass, Aseprite(for the pixel art) This game is largely be built in vanilla JS along with HTML Canvas and CSS to provide the visuals.
-* Javascript will be responsible for all of the logic heavy lifting going into the game in terms of the oxygen levels increasing or decreasing based on greenery levels.
+* Javascript is responsible for all of the logical heavy lifting going into the game in terms of the oxygen levels increasing or decreasing based on greenery levels.
-* HTML Canvas will be used to display the ship layout and character from a top down level, as well as the oxygen monitor.
+* HTML Canvas is used to display the ship layout and character from a top down level, as well as the oxygen monitor.
 * ScSS will be used to style the remaining elements of the page outside of the game including the title bar, as well as the creator information and social/professional profile links.

 ### Challenges

-* Understanding how to draw on a canvas and use requestAnimationFrame in order to get a looping animation..
+* Utilizing canvas and Animation Frames in order to get a game cycle.
 * Handling constant user input and character movement.
 * Developing and creating a github pages deployment.